Buffon braced for Ronaldo challenge

-Gianluigi Buffon is prepared for two games "more complicated than usual" against Cristiano Ronaldo when Juventus face Real Madrid in the Champions League quarter-finals.
+Watch Juventus v Real Madrid LIVE on beIN SPORTS tomorrow from 4.45am (AEST)

-Juve host Madrid in Turin in Tuesday's first leg as they look to take a positive result to the Santiago Bernabeu in pursuit of a third successive European crown.
+Juve hosts Madrid in Turin in Wednesday's (AEST) first leg as it looks to take a positive result to the Santiago Bernabeu in pursuit of a third successive European crown.

 And the 33-year-old Portugal star goes into the tie in fine form, having scored 23 times in his last 13 appearances for club and country.